Blue carbon: Mangroves

 Globally, mangroves stored 4.19 ± 0.62 Pg (CI 95%) of carbon in 2012, with Indonesia, Brazil, Malaysia and Papua New Guinea accounting for more than 50% of the global stock.
 2.96 ± 0.53 Pg of the global carbon stock is contained within the soil and 1.23 ± 0.06 Pg in the living biomass.
 Of this 1.23 Pg, approximately 0.41 ± 0.02 Pg is in the belowground biomass in the root system and approximately 0.82 ± 0.04 Pg is in the aboveground living biomass.

 Global mangrove canopy cover is estimated as between 83,495 km2 and 167,387 km2 in 2012 with Indonesia containing approximately 30% of the entire global mangrove forest area.
 Mangrove forests are responsible for approximately 10% of global carbon burial, with an estimated carbon burial rate of 174 g C m−2 yr−1.

 Mangroves, like seagrasses, have potential for high levels of carbon sequestration.
 They account for 3% of the global carbon sequestration by tropical forests and 14% of the global coastal ocean's carbon burial.

+A 2023 global meta-analysis of more than 370 restoration sites found that mangrove reforestation (restoring former mangrove areas) stores ~60% more carbon per hectare over the first 40 years than afforestation (planting on non-mangrove tidal flats), mainly due to greater sediment carbon accumulation; the authors estimate that reforesting all physically feasible deforested areas could sequester ~672–689 Tg CO₂-eq over 40 years.

 Mangroves are naturally disturbed by floods, tsunamis, coastal storms like cyclones and hurricanes, lightning, disease and pests, and changes in water quality or temperature.
 Although they are resilient to many of these natural disturbances, they are highly susceptible to human impacts including urban development, aquaculture, mining, and overexploitation of shellfish, crustaceans, fish and timber.
 Mangroves provide globally important ecosystem services and carbon sequestration and are thus an important habitat to conserve and repair when possible.

 Dams threaten habitats by slowing the amount of freshwater reaching mangroves.
 Coral reef destruction also plays a role in mangrove habitat health as reefs slow wave energy to a level that mangroves are more tolerant of.